tmoens/tennis-canada-stats-client/rememory.md

 PORT=3003

 Configuring apache => make sure you proxy requests to the tc_stats_server to the port on which the server is running.
-This ought to have been done elsewhere, but it is done in the main apache config file.
+This ought to have been done in a vhost config file, but it is done in the main apache config file.

 ## OKTA